PinewoodPip/epip/docs/patchnotes.md

 ## v1055 - 20/07/22
 [Download here](https://drive.google.com/file/d/1EDgufwqUGQpU3c-WlHV57OBwQ4mQbD-_/view?usp=sharing).

 - Added an option to reduce the opacity of the player status bars while in combat
-- Artifacts can no longer be transmogged (at least until that new bug with them is fixed)
 - Vanity UI now closes when you go into combat
 - Status tooltips now show source (if it's a character)
 - Re-added the hotbar actions drawer (the one with force-attack / sheathe / sneak)